LA-Labs/DeepLook_Demo/README.md

 Demo project for LookKit SDK

 # Introduction
-This LookKit_Demo is design for you to gain a basic understanding of the LookKit Mobile SDK.
+This LookKit Face Grouping Demo is design for you to gain a basic understanding of the LookKit Mobile SDK.
 It will implement the Face clustering view functionality.

 # Requirements